dnnsharp/action-grid-guide/en/general-settings.md

 ### Drag and Drop Actions

 The Drag and Drop actions option provides the ability to perform certain actions after the position of a record from Action Grid is modified.
 It runs the set actions immediately after a drag and drop event.

 The tokens below are generated and can be used later in actions:

-* \[&lt;FieldName&gt;\] - contains the all corresponding data of the moved row;
+* \[&lt;FieldName&gt;\] - contains all the corresponding data of the moved row;
-* \[prev:&lt;FieldName&gt;\] - contains the all corresponding data for the row above of the moved row.
+* \[prev:&lt;FieldName&gt;\] - contains all the corresponding data for the row situated above the moved row.

 This option is available only in grid template.